 About Education Lifeskills

-We are excited to form partnerships and relationships with schools, school districts and communities that understand the value of SEL (Social & Emotional Learning) and Character Education which helps students overcome their self-defeating thoughts and behaviors and achieve higher levels academically and socially.
+We are excited to form partnerships and relationships with schools, school districts and communities that understand the value of SEL (Social & Emotional Learning) and cognitive – behavioral curriculum which help students overcome their self-defeating thoughts and behaviors and achieve higher levels academically and socially.
 As a society, our way of life depends on the ability of the rising generation to be prepared to meet current and future challenges.

 Education Lifeskills has an array of solutions and resources to help schools increase the effectiveness of their prevention and intervention efforts.
 Schools can get started by creating a Lifeskills Link Account to enroll a student into one of our courses.
 Or contact us for more information.